CVE-2026-47337: one bind() and Ubuntu's AppArmor 5.0 walks off a NULL

 | 2026-05-28 | Embargo lifted by Ubuntu Security.
 CVE-2026-47337 assigned via Ubuntu's CNA.
 This writeup published. |

-Thanks to the Ubuntu Security team for handling this cleanly and quickly, for agreeing it was worth a number, and for being relaxed about the disclosure mechanics.
-Responsible disclosure works a lot better when the vendor meets you halfway.
+Ubuntu Security handled this cleanly and quickly, agreed it was worth a number, and didn't make the disclosure mechanics painful. when the vendor meets you halfway, responsible disclosure actually works.